MorcilloSanz/tensor/README.md

 ```c
 Tensor* create_tensor_rank4(uint8_t cols, uint8_t rows, uint8_t depth, uint8_t time);
 ```
+**Higher rank tensors as data structures:** in the case of needing higher rank tensors to store data only, consider using arrays of tensors (Talg tensor operations only work up to rank 4)

 > **Important:** as these create methods allocates memory in the heap.
 It is important to free them once they are not useful anymore: